Elliot-Potts/PatchFinder/README.md

 # Patch Finder

-A quick tool for identifying available/least used switchports on Cisco IOS.
+A tool for identifying available/least used switchports on Cisco IOS switches.

 The program will output relevant information on all non-connected switchports, as well as their percentage usage relative to the top-talker.